 InnoDBtables, the primary key columns are duplicated in each secondary index entry, so a short primary key saves considerable space if you have many secondary indexes.

 Create only the indexes that you need to improve query performance.
 Indexes are good for retrieval, but slow down insert and update operations.
 If you access a table mostly by searching on a combination of columns, create a single composite index on them rather than a separate index for each column.
 The first part of the index should be the column most used.
 If you always use many columns when selecting from the table, the first column in the index should be the one with the most duplicates, to obtain better compression of the index.

-If it is very likely that a long string column has a unique prefix on the first number of characters, it is better to index only this prefix, using MySQL's support for creating an index on the leftmost part of the column (see Section 13.1.13, “CREATE INDEX Syntax”).
+If it is very likely that a long string column has a unique prefix on the first number of characters, it is better to index only this prefix, using MySQL's support for creating an index on the leftmost part of the column (see Section 15.1.15, “CREATE INDEX Statement”).
 Shorter indexes are faster, not only because they require less disk space, but because they also give you more hits in the index cache, and thus fewer disk seeks.
-See Section 5.1.1, “Configuring the Server”.
+See Section 7.1.1, “Configuring the Server”.

 In some circumstances, it can be beneficial to split into two a table that is scanned very often.
 This is especially true if it is a dynamic-format table and it is possible to use a smaller static format table that can be used to find the relevant rows when scanning the table.